 COVID-19 has called into question many of the so-called “norms” in our lives.
 Should I continue paying a high rent for a tiny apartment in a crowded city?
 Is it necessary to travel to so many in-person business meetings?
 Do I really need to be ordering takeout five days a week?
 COVID-19 has forced many people and organizations to reflect and perform thoughtful cost-benefit calculations on their standard operating procedures.
 After what has been a devastating year financially, it is about time the NCAA does the same in regards to conference affiliation.

 It is true that COVID-19 has directly damaged universities financially due to cancelled games, limited ticket revenue, and increased costs to institute public health procedures.
 Some athletic departments are facing over $100 million in budget shortfalls, many have implemented hiring freezes and across the country universities have already eliminated some of their sports programs to reduce costs.
 However, COVID-19 has also highlighted that many athletic departments were struggling financially even before the pandemic hit.
 In 2014, over half of Power 5 athletic departments operated at a loss.
 Spending has spiraled out of control as universities spend hundreds of millions of dollars on coaching contracts, facilities upgrades, and travel expenses under what is, for the overwhelming majority of schools, a false hope that they can compete with the titans for national championships.
-This collegiate arms race is coming at the expense of not only in non-revenue generating sports, but the overall student body who is being asked to pay athletic fees on top of exploding tuition costs while academic programs are being sacrificed through slashed funding.
+This collegiate arms race is coming at the expense of not only student-athletes in non-revenue generating sports, but the overall student body who is being asked to pay athletic fees on top of exploding tuition costs while academic programs are being sacrificed through slashed funding.

 Conference realignment has partially created this mess, but it can also be a part of the solution.
 By creating conferences with schools that are more aligned in their vision, are more equally competitive athletically, and more geographically proximate, universities can cut spending, rather than sports, and offer a more entertaining product on the field.